-If you’re trying to make your own notes ‘gram worthy, here are my #studyspo school supply essentials for pretty class notes, plus which types of activity I personally recommend that they’d be best for.
+If you’re trying to make your own notes gram-worthy, here are my #studyspo school supply essentials for pretty class notes, plus which types of activity I personally recommend that they’d be best for.

 If there was only one writing utensil I could recommend beyond all others, it would be Mildliners.
 They’re pastel-colored highlighters so you can color-code and emphasize your notes without the intensity of regular highlighters.

 I personally get overwhelmed looking at a page lit up by neon colors, so Mildliners have been perfect for me.
-I can easily use the yellow mildliner as a traditional highlighter, or take advantage of the set to organize my notes.
+I can easily use the yellow mildliner as a traditional highlighter or take advantage of the set to organize my notes.
 In the photo above, you can see I even use them to add to diagrams.

 These highlighters come conveniently with a tip on each side – one in a regular highlighter shape, and one with a fine point.
-The fine point makes it especially easy to do detail work in diagrams and add colored titles or notes without needing to write in size 64 handwriting.
+The fine point makes it especially easy to do detailed work in diagrams and add colored titles or notes without needing to write in size 64 handwriting.

 2. Paper Mate InkJoy Pens

-InkJoy pens are perfect for when you want to color code your notes or add extra captions to your work.
+InkJoy pens are perfect for when you want to color-code your notes or add extra captions to your work.
 These pens write smoothly and come in a variety of sizes.
 They also don’t smear and only bleed minimally, even on thin paper.

 I personally recommend these pens if you just want to have a lazy day of writing, rather than doing fine calculations or detailed notes.
-They come in a zillion colors and roll along the page easily, allowing you to write quickly.
+They come in a zillion colors and roll along with the page easily, allowing you to write quickly.

-Aside from taking class notes, these pens would be great for dream journaling, guided journaling, or writing anything that requires easy transference of words to paper.
+Aside from taking class notes, these pens would be great for dream journaling, guided journaling, or writing anything that requires the easy transference of words to paper.